Data-Efficient Generative Modeling of Non-Gaussian Global Climate Fields via Scalable Composite Transformations: Model

 \subsection{Maximin ordering of \texorpdfstring{$\bsy$}{y}}

-As in \textcite{Katzfuss2023-ScalableBayesianTransport}, we use a maximum-minimum-distance (maximin) ordering \parencite[e.g.,][]{Guinness2018-PermutationGroupingMethodsb} of the elements of $\bsy$ based on their locations.
-The ordering is meaningful for the triangular map $\calT$ and provides an effective method for selecting inducing locations for the low-rank approximations of the marginal models, described below in \autoref{sec:inference}.
+As in \cite{Katzfuss2023-ScalableBayesianTransport}, we use a maximum-minimum-distance (maximin) ordering \citep[e.g.,][]{Guinness2018-PermutationGroupingMethodsb} of the elements of $\bsy$ based on their locations.
+The ordering is meaningful for the triangular map $\calT$ and provides an effective method for selecting inducing locations for the low-rank approximations of the marginal models, described below in Section~\ref{sec:inference}.
 Maximin ordering is achieved as follows.
 The first location is chosen arbitrarily.
 Subsequent locations are chosen sequentially such that the distance between each new location and its nearest neighbor among the previously chosen locations is as big as possible.
 Formally, let $\bss_1, \dots, \bss_\Ndim$ denote the unordered locations and $\bss_{i_1}, \dots, \bss_{i_\Ndim}$ the ordered locations, meaning that the ordering is encoded in the indices $i_1, \dots, i_\Ndim$.
-Arbitrarily start by setting $i_1 = 1$, then for $j = 2, \dots, \Ndim$ choose the next index as $i_j = \argmax_{i \notin \calI_{<j}} \min_{k \in \calI_{<j}} \| \bss_i - \bss_k \|$, where $\calI_{<j} = \{i_1, \dots, i_{j-1}\}$ holds the indices identifying the locations yet to be ordered.
+Arbitrarily start by setting $i_1 = 1$, then for $j = 2, \dots, \Ndim$ choose the next index as $i_j = \argmax_{i \notin \calI_{<j}} \min_{k \in \calI_{<j}} \| \bss_i - \bss_k \|$, where $\calI_{<j} = \{i_1, \dots, i_{j-1}\}$ holds the indices of the already ordered locations.
 The resulting ordering of $\bsy$ reflects a coarse spatial grid early in the ordering that transitions to finer grids later in the ordering.
-An illustration for a global grid is given in \autoref{fig:maximin}.
+An illustration for a global grid is given in Figure~\ref{fig:maximin}.